One Pot Chicken Chow Mein Recipe

 Instructions

-• Add oil to a large pot and cook chicken over medium-high heat, just until mostly browned.
+• Add oil to a large pot and cook chicken over medium-high heat, just until mostly white on the oustide.

-• Add pepper, peas, cabbage and carrot and cook for 2-3 minutes, until veggies are softened slightly.
+• Add cabbage, pepper, carrots, and peas, and cook for 2-3 minutes, until veggies are softened slightly.

-• Add garlic, ginger, and pepper flakes and cook 1 minute.
+• Add garlic, ginger, salt and pepper flakes and cook 1 minute.

 • Stir in broth, soy sauce and hoisin sauce and bring to a boil over medium-high heat.
 Add pasta and reduce heat to medium.